RupeshKumar4511/Full_Stack_Development/ExpressJs/README.md

 It helps us handle user login, signup, social login (Google, Facebook, etc.), and more.

 # arctic :
-Arctic is a collection of OAuth 2.0 clients for popular providers.
-Only the authorization code flow is supported.
-Built on top of the Fetch API, it's light weight, fully-typed, and runtime-agnostic.
+Arctic is an OAuth 2.0 authentication library for JavaScript.
+It's designed to help us easily integrate OAuth providers (like GitHub, Google, Discord, etc.) into our app without relying on Passport.js.
+Built on top of the Fetch API, it's lightweight and secure by default.

 # Mongoose module :
 Mongoose is an Object Data Modeling (ODM) library for MongoDB, used with Node.js.
 It helps in: